 The End of Poverty Starts with Success By 6

-Travis County there are over 40 children ages living in low-income households.
+In Travis County, there are over 40,000 children between the ages of zero to five living in low-income households.

-United Way Success By 6 program works to make sure every child is ready for kindergarten by improving child care, providing parent education and supporting early literacy services.
+United Way for Greater Austin’s (UWATX) Success By 6 program works to make sure every child is ready for kindergarten by improving child care, providing parent education and supporting early literacy services.

 Thanks to the support of people like you, UWATX programs serve over 10,000 young children and their families annually in order to make sure they have the resources to get them developmentally on-target and more prepared for school success.

-The Women United Giving Society focuses on early childhood initiatives like Success By 6.
+The UWATX Women United Giving Society focuses on early childhood initiatives like Success By 6.
 Learn more at uwatx.org/women-united

 Make the greatest impact, give to United Way for Greater Austin and help change your community for the better!